andyblarblar/timebay/docs/topics.md

 - Format:
   - node_id: int - Node id of triggered node
   - stamp: tv - unix stamp of the detection
-  - dist: int - distance in mm the detection occured at
+  - dist: int - distance in mm the detection occurred at

 TODO other sensor types (IMU ect)?